City of Rockingham Health Local Law 1996 - Burning of Rubbish or Refuse

 - An incinerator must meet the standards specified by the local government; an incinerator unit used for fire must be located at least two metres from a fence or building, at least nine metres from a neighbourhood dwelling and in such a position so as not to create a nuisance or be offensive to other persons."

 If you require further information, please email us on email@example.com or call 9528 0333.

 Solid fuel devices such as fire pits, chimineas, barbecues and pizza ovens are allowed in the following conditions:

-- when a total fire ban (see video below) has not been declared;
+- when a Total Fire Ban has not been declared

-- when the fire danger rating is not Very High, Severe, Extreme or Catastrophic;
+- when the fire danger rating is not High, Extreme or Catastrophic

 - where smoke is controlled so as not to be a nuisance.